Research-Intensive Course Mini-Grants

 - Provide a copy of a teaching tool and/or course assignments that can be shared as an Open Educational Resource (OER) through KU Scholarworks.
 The Center for Undergraduate Research and KU Libraries will work with grant recipients to select appropriate Creative Commons licensing for their materials.

 Research-Intensive Course Mini-Grants are offered for the fall and spring semesters.

 Applicants should submit the online application form prior to the deadline.
-The deadline for Spring 2023 grants is Friday, November 11, 2022 at 11:59 pm.
+The deadline for Fall 2023 grants is Friday, July 21, 2023 at 11:59 pm.

 The application consists of questions about your plans for revising a pre-existing research/creative component or creating a new research/creative component for your course.
 For an overview of the application questions to help you prepare, please review this document: Application Questions